k0staa/k0staa.github.io/_posts/2020-06-12-real-time-image-animation.markdown

 1. square proportions
 2. the background has an even color
 3. the face is clearly visible
+In this section we also resizing image to 256x256 and cutting color to three channels.

 #### Create a model and load checkpoints
 We use a trained model here so we have to download it.
 I have created a function that will automatically download the model and extract it to the `extract` folder if it does not already exist.